will-wright113/colibri-coding-challenge/README.md

 `enriched/turbine_power_anomalies`

-Within the enriched layer anomalies are calculated and flagged using the provided logic and then gathered in a separate table for further investigation.
-Any dependent aggregation tables can filter out these anomalies by using the flag.
+Within the enriched layer, anomalies are calculated and flagged using the provided logic creating an augmented dataset.
+A separate table then gathers anomalous data for further investigation.
+Any dependent aggregation tables can filter out these anomalies by reading from the augmented dataset and using the flag.

 **Curated Layer**